scannme/DPDK/aws/README.md

-# FortiWeb HA - AWS - Cloud Formation
+# FortiWeb HA - AWS

 This folder contains a set of resources to deploy FortiWeb HA for AWS using CloudFormation Templates.